-Pinterest is getting into a phase when it’s mature but not too crowded yet – anyone can create an account on Pinterest today and drive traffic either for a fee or with ads, or both ways simultaneously.
+Pinterest is getting into a phase when it’s mature but not too crowded yet – anyone can create social media accounts today and drive traffic either for a fee or with ads, or both ways simultaneously.

 One of the benefits of driving traffic from Pinterest is that the audience is not just hanging out there, as people do on Facebook scrolling the feed.
 On Pinterest, most of the users are actively looking for information and each user’s feed is based on his interests and previous searches.

-According to the data on 1.01.2018, Pinterest has over 75 million users inside the US and about 100 million outside the US (1).
+According to the data for 2023, Pinterest has 50% of its users inside the US and 478 Million users worldwide (1).
 And here are some additional demographics for you to understand the potential of Pinterest for businesses.

-If you don’t anything about Pinterest and how it works, here are some terms to help your understanding.
+New things are always updated on Pinterest so it can be quite hard to keep up.
+If you don’t anything about Pinterest and how it works, here are some terms and easiest ways to help your understanding.

-Users create on Pinterest collections of images linked to blogs, products, and sites.
-These are called boards.
+Users create collections of images linked to blog posts, products, and sites.
+These are called Pinterest boards.

-Images linked to all the stuff users like are Pins.
-Most of the times, these are vertical images (officially recommended size is 600*900 px) to make it easier for users to save the pages they enjoyed reading to their collections.
+Images linked to all the stuff users like are Pinterest Pins.
+Most of the times, these are vertical high-quality images (the officially recommended aspect ratio size is 1000*1500 px) to make it easier for users to save the pages they enjoyed reading to their collections.

-For businesses and anyone who wants to drive traffic to a website, bloggers, and influencers, it’s important you sign up for a business account.
+For businesses and anyone who wants brand awareness, to drive traffic to a website, bloggers, and influencers, it’s important you sign up for a business account.